Interesting Facts About Eyes

 • Your pupils are dynamic.
 They typically range from ~2 mm in bright light to ~8 mm in the dark to control how much light reaches the retina.

 • Two tiny “motors” move the lenses.
-Ciliary muscles change lens shape so you can shift focus from your phone to the horizon.
+Ciliary muscles change the shape of the lens so you can shift focus from your phone to the horizon.

 • You blink a lot—on purpose.
 A typical blink rate is about 10–20 times per minute; screens can cut that rate in half, which is why eyes feel dry after long device use.

 • Tears aren’t just water.
-Healthy tears have three layers—oil (reduces evaporation), water (hydrates), and mucus (spreads tears evenly).
+Healthy tears have three layers—oil (which reduces evaporation), water (which hydrates), and mucus (which spreads tears evenly).

 • Your retina has specialty “pixels.”
 Rods help with dim light and motion; cones enable sharp, color vision—densest at the fovea for fine detail.

 • Blue eyes don’t contain blue pigment.
-Low iris melanin + light scattering create the blue appearance (like a clear sky).
+Low iris melanin + light scattering creates the blue appearance (like a clear sky).

 • Every iris pattern is unique.
 Like fingerprints, iris characteristics are highly individualized.